kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 ### Non-Goals

 * Change klog output format
+* Remove flags from klog

 ## Proposal

-I propose to remove klog specific feature flags in Kubernetes core components (kube-apiserver, kube-scheduler, kube-controller-manager, kubelet) and set them to agreed good defaults.
+I propose to remove klog specific feature flags in Kubernetes core components (kube-apiserver, kube-scheduler, kube-controller-manager, kubelet) and leave them with defaults.
 From klog flags we would remove all flags besides "-v" and "-vmodule".
-With removal of flags to route logs based on type we want to change the default routing that will work as better default.
-Changing the defaults will be done in via multi release process, that will introduce some temporary flags that will be removed at the same time as other klog flags.

 ### Removed klog flags